 Are you a blues dancer looking for more resources?
 Learning to learn more about the dance?
 About black culture?

-Whether you are new to the style and trying to find info on it, looking for resources, or just wanting to gain some context to the dance, we have what you are looking for!
+Whether you are new to the style, looking for resources, or just want to gain some context, this article has what you are looking for!

-Check out this article for a simple summary of blues dancing: Some of it’s history, a brief explanation of idioms, and more.
+Check out this article for a simple summary of blues dancing.
+We will be discussing some of its history, idioms, and more.

 Curious about blues dancing, but don’t know much about it?
 Obsidian Tea is a great place to be!